There are a number of ways to get involved with the Diplomacy Lab at IU.

 How do I bid?

 IUB Faculty who wish to participate in Diplomacy Lab may submit online bids for a primary and secondary project by the current cycles designated deadline.
 View the project completion guidelines for more information.
-Due to the University's eight project submission limitation, not all project bids will be guaranteed for submission.
+Due to the University's four project submission limitation, not all project bids will be guaranteed for submission.